libxsmm/libxsmm/README.md

 ## Implementation
 ### Limitations
 Beside of the inlinable code path, the library is currently limited to a single code path which is selected at build time of the library.
 Without a specific flag (SSE=1, AVX=1|2|3), the assembly code generator emits code for all supported instruction set extensions whereas the Intrinsic code generator (GENASM=0) is actually covering only IMCI (KNCni) and Intel AVX-512F.
 However, the compiler is picking only one of the generated code paths according to its code generation flags (or according to what is native with respect to the compiler-host).
 A future version of the library may be including all code paths at build time and allow for runtime-dynamic dispatch of the most suitable code path.

-The assembly code generator is currently limited to an M, N, and K combination where N is a multiple of three (Intel SSE3, AVX, and AVX2).
-For the assembly code targeting Intel Xeon Phi coprocessors however N needs to be less or equal than 30.
-These limitations will be relaxed in the future, and meanwhile the code generator is backed up in the fore mentioned cases by precompiling the inlinable C code path into the library.

 A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for specialized routines which are beneficial compared to the code generated from the inlinable C code path).
 Auto-tuning the compiler code generation using a profile-guided optimization may be another option to be incorporated into the build system (Makefile).